piyush8358/MusicPlayer-using_python/README.md

 # MusicPlayer using python
-Firstly Need to install pygame & tkinter and some music from anywhere
+Firstly Need to install pygame,tkinter and some music from anywhere
 # #pip install pygame
 # #pip install tkinter